Muay Thai vs Muay Boran

 Martial Carrer

-Martial art students that are seeking to include Muay Thai in their arsenal should get ready to do a lot of cardio and conditioning.
+Martial arts students who are seeking to include Muay Thai in their arsenal should get ready to do a lot of cardio and conditioning.
 There will be sparring involved to make sure the student has some experience before taking on a real amateur or even professional match.

-Their training will include developing powerful kicks that target everything from the lower leg to the head, boxing strikes that also have modified uppercuts, and unorthodox overhand blows, then include a whole myriad of elbow techniques; finally, the knees and clench come into play.
+Their training will include developing powerful kicks that target everything from the lower leg to the head, boxing strikes that also have modified uppercuts and unorthodox overhand blows, and then a whole myriad of elbow techniques; finally, the knees and clench come into play.

 There is always a limited amount of leg catches and sweeps that can be performed against an opponent but are legal to do in the fight.
 Once done, a Muay Thai fighter is not only a fighter.
 He is a force to reckon with even at the early stages of their training.